shahzadhaider7/machine-learning/README.md

 # machine-learning
-Ready to use Machine Learning algorithms Templates for Regression, Classification, Clustering, etc. in Python
+Ready to use Machine Learning algorithms Templates for Regression, Classification, etc. in Python